informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

 -  `Command`: an interface that defines the public methods of any command, namely `execute`, `parse` and `helpText`.

 - `AbstractCommmand`: an abstract class that encapsulates the functionality common to all the concrete commands.
-It has four attributes of type `String`, initialised in its constructor -- `name`, `shortcut` (the abbreviated name), `details` (the initial part of its help message), `help` (the details of its help message) -- and *getter* methods for at least `name` and `shortcut` whose values are needed by the `parse` methods of the subclasses (instead of making these attributes
+It has four attributes of type `String` that are initialised in its constructor -- `name`, `shortcut` (the abbreviated name), `details` (the initial part of its help message), `help` (the details of its help message) -- and *getter* methods for at least `name` and `shortcut` whose values are needed by the `parse` methods of the subclasses (instead of making these attributes